Home > Camino Frances Guide > Camino Frances Stages > Stage 1: St Jean Pied de Port to Roncesvalles

 Saint Jean Pied de Port to Roncesvalles: How Hard is Stage 1 of the Camino Frances?

-Are you planning to walk the Napoleon Route from St. Jean Pied de Port to Roncesvalles?
-I’ve made this journey eight times, already planning the ninth and I love it!
+Are you planning to walk the Napoleon Route from St Jean Pied de Port to Roncesvalles?
+I’ve made this journey nine times, and I can’t wait to return for my tenth.

-I’ve walked it solo and led groups along this spectacular stage, crossing the Pyrenees from France into Spain.
-I’ve tackled this route in sunshine, rain, snow, fog, and bitterly cold wind—and I’ve loved every single journey.
+I’ve walked solo and led groups along this spectacular stage, crossing the Pyrenees from France into Spain.
+I’ve tackled it in sunshine, rain, snow, fog, and bitterly cold wind, from April through to October, and I’ve loved every single journey.

-The most common question I hear is: How hard is Day One?
+And the question I’m asked most often?
+How hard is Day One?

-There’s no sugarcoating it, you do gain considerable elevation over a long distance, and this stage is no walk in the park.
-On my first Camino, nerves got the better of me, and I skipped it, starting from Roncesvalles instead.
-That was a mistake which I regretted for 800 kilometres!
-A few months later, I went back and walked it properly, and I’m so glad I did.
+There’s no sugarcoating it.
+You gain considerable elevation, and even the downhill is no walk in the park.
+On my first Camino, nerves got the better of me and I started from Roncesvalles, a decision I regretted for the next 800 kilometres.
+Thankfully, as I live in southwest France, I returned a few months later and walked the full stage.
+A decade on, I still keep coming back.

 Gerry walking from St Jean Pied de Port to Roncesvalles on the trail amongst the sheep that graze in the mountains